Design and Application of an Optimum Backup Roll Contour

 Factors influencing roll-strip interaction

-• Roll flattening: The elastic deformation of the roll under load
+• Roll flattening: The contact area and pressure distribution between rolls may be affected by the elastic deformation of the roll body under high rolling loads.

 Edge drop control and thickness uniformity